hazevedosa/bidirectional-trust/README.md

 1. Generate the sythentic data with robotTrust_dataGen.m

+(Here line 41 can be changed to represent the value of N)

 2. run python3 RobotTrustModel_2Dim.py

 3. explore the results file 'results/resultsRobotTrust_2Dim.mat' on MATLAB

+### Paper Figures

+With the results, data can be explored and figs can be generated with the scripts in paper/paperFigs/figs-code

 ## TODO
 Everything